knowit/snappysense/aws/MQTT-PROTOCOL.md

 window is open.
 The device fleet is small and messages are fairly infrequent, so messages should be sent with MQTT QoS=1 to avoid data loss.

+Since the device class ID and device ID are in the message topics, it is best to keep these IDs very simple.
+Obviously avoid `/` in either ID, but for RabbitMQ it is also necessary to avoid `.`.
+Probably both `_` and `-` are safe in addition to ASCII alphanumeric characters.

 ## Startup message

 At startup the device sends a message with topic `snappy/startup/<device-class>/<device-id>` and a